Rozanova/Native-App-UX-Course/Syllabus.md

 _~Maya Angelou_

+---
-> “Even design centers are exposed to the complicity of the media, running the risk of failing to reach their original objective: to make a difference between design as intelligent problem solving and styling.
+_&quot;Even design centers are exposed to the complicity of the media, running the risk of failing to reach their original objective: to make a difference between design as intelligent problem solving and styling.
 After all, it is a question of a renaissance of the tradition of the Good Design Movement...
-The advocates of Good Design pursued socio-pedagogical objectives, while the life style centers of today pursue exclusively commercial and marketing aims to provide orientation for consumption patterns…”
+The advocates of Good Design pursued socio-pedagogical objectives, while the life style centers of today pursue exclusively commercial and marketing aims to provide orientation for consumption patterns… &quot;_

-> Gui Bonsiepe.
-Design and Democracy.
+_~Gui Bonsiepe.
+Design and Democracy._